Driftini/Pancake/README.md

 Next, the files will be copied into WINDOWS93.
 The process may take a little longer if you're fetching the latest version from GitHub.

-You will be able to edit some optional settings, such as:
+You will be able to edit some settings, such as:
 * Automatic update checking
 * Automatic update installation
 * Theme (Light/Dark/Classic)